unknownauthor23/ClubheadDB-anonymous/README.md

 By default, data is stored in a `.clubheaddb` folder in your home directory.
 You can see the location by running `clubheaddb locate`.

+3. Building the Dataset

+The dataset is built in a two-step process.

+Step A: Download and Extract

+Run the download command.
+This will read the metadata, download all source videos, and extract the raw frames.
+This is the longest step.

+clubheaddb download

+By default, data is stored in a .clubheaddb folder in your home directory.
+You can see the location by running clubheaddb locate.

+Step B: Finalize the Dataset

+Run the finalize command.
+This script uses the master annotations.parquet file to remove any downloaded frames that were not part of the final, curated dataset.
+This ensures your local copy is an exact replica.

+clubheaddb finalize

+You now have the complete, clean ClubheadDB dataset ready for use!
+📁 Annotation Format

+The primary annotation format is a high-performance Parquet file (annotations.parquet) located inside the package data.
+This is the fastest way to load labels for model training.

+The file contains the following columns:

+    image_path: The relative path to the image (e.g., frames/swing_001/images/frame_0001.jpg).

+    class_id: The integer ID for the class (always 0 for golf clubhead).

+    x_center, y_center, width, height: The normalized bounding box coordinates (YOLO format).

+🤝 Contributing

+Contributions are welcome!
+If you would like to add more videos to the dataset, please fork the repository, update metadata.csv, and submit a pull request with your proposed changes.
+📜 License

+This dataset is released under the MIT License.
+Please be aware of the Terms of Service of the original video sources (YouTube, Reddit).
+✍️ Citation

+If you use ClubheadDB in your research, please cite our work:

+@inproceedings{hoefler2025clubheaddb,
+  title={{ClubheadDB: A Bounding Box Dataset for Golf Clubhead Tracking}}, author={Höfler, Sebastian and [Your Advisor's Name]}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) Workshops}, year={2025}
+}